markosjal/Twain2eSCL/README.md

-# Twain2Airscan
+# Twain2eSCL a.k.a.
+Twain2AirScan

 Use a Windows computer as a host to share a scanner with MacOS or Linux.

 THIS PROJECT IS NOT COMPLETE AND IS IN DEVELPMENT

 This project uses the following pre-built binaries

-CmdTwain from http://www.gssezisoft.com/ (web site is currently down)
+CmdTwain from http://www.gssezisoft.com/ (web site down as of this writing)

 BonJour Print Services for Windows https://support.apple.com/kb/dl999?locale=en_US